leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 Alice first calculates the shared secret and derives the same MAC and ENC keys as Hop.
 She then decrypts and verifies the signature to ensure that the data has not been changed (integrity) and the data is actually from Hop (authenticity).
 Then Alice creates the RoutingInformation, which will tell Hop that he should send the data to the address of Bob.
-This information is encrypted to ensure nobody than Hop knows the next hop and it is protected with a MAC to ensure the integrity of the information.
+This information is encrypted to ensure nobody else than Hop knows the next hop and it is protected with a MAC to ensure the integrity of the information.
 Encrypted data and MAC is then send to Hop.
-We don't need replay protection here, since the Hop only expects one RoutingInformation per session and the session keys, especially the MAC verification, ensure that the handshake would fail when RoutingInformation from an old session are send here.
+We don't need replay protection here, since the Hop only expects one RoutingInformation per session and the session keys, especially the MAC verification, ensure that the handshake would fail when RoutingInformation from an old session are sent here.

 **Step 4: Processing RoutingInformation at Hop**